What are Focal seizures? (previously called Partial seizures)

 What are Generalized seizures?

 In generalized seizures abnormal excessive electricity occurs throughout the whole brain at once, with no apparent focal point of onset or warning beforehand.
-Generalized seizures alter consciousness.
+Generalized seizures quickly spread across the left and right hemispheres of the brain.
+Many, but not all, generalized seizures are associated with a loss of consciousness.
 They can be convulsive or non-convulsive.

-What are generalized Tonic Clonic or Grand Mal Seizures?
+What are generalized Tonic-Clonic (previously called Grand Mal) Seizures?

 This is the type of convulsive seizure that most people recognize as epilepsy.
-It used to be called a grand mal seizure, but now is more properly termed tonic clonic: tonic meaning stiffening and clonic meaning jerking.
+It used to be called a grand mal seizure, but now is more properly termed tonic-clonic: tonic meaning stiffening and clonic meaning jerking.
+These phases can happen in any order, but most often the tonic phase is first, followed by the clonic phase.
 It is a generalized seizure–meaning most of the nerve cells of the brain are firing at the same time– so consciousness is lost.
 The person remains unconscious throughout the seizure.

-This seizure begins with the tonic phase, in which the body’s muscles stiffen.
+These seizures usually begin with the tonic phase, in which the body’s muscles stiffen.
 The person will typically let out a cry, which is really the sound of air being forced out through their contracted vocal cords.
 The stiffening of the body’s muscles causes the person to fall to the ground.
 The back arches, the eyes roll back and the limbs extend.
-Breathing is difficult because of the stiffened chest muscles, and, with the change in available oxygen, the skin colour turns bluish /grey.
+Breathing may be difficult because of the stiffened chest muscles, and, with the change in available oxygen, the skin colour may turn bluish /grey.

 Quickly the clonic phase begins, and the limbs, body and head begin to jerk rhythmically.
 Saliva builds up in the mouth and the tongue may be bitten.
 Control of the bladder or bowels may be lost.
 The person continues convulsing, usually for 1-3 minutes, before the jerking slows and the seizure ends.
 Often a sigh is emitted as normal breathing begins.

-Occurring most often in children, absence seizures (formerly called petit mal) are very brief staring spells.
+Occurring most often in children, absence seizures are very brief staring spells.
 During this generalized (whole brain) type of seizure, the child loses awareness for a few seconds and becomes unresponsive.

-Absence seizures are often overlooked, or mistaken for daydreaming.
+Absence seizures can go unnoticed, or, if noticed, they may not be recognized as being a seizure.
 A child may have many such seizures over the course of a day, causing frequent interruptions in the continuity of their experience.

 The brain produces a characteristic electrical discharge during an absence seizure: the 3-per-second spike-and-wave discharge that shows up on the EEG test, especially when provoked by hyperventilation (or rapid breathing).
 In approximately 75% of children, absence seizures do not continue after age 18.